sinaro/prs-training-uio/README.md

 wget --content-disposition https://figshare.com/ndownloader/files/28169271
 # Compare MD5 checksum between the downloaded file and the one mentioned.
 They should report the same string.
 md5sum pgcAN2.2019-07.vcf.tsv.gz
 # The .vcf file has a header.
-In Readme file of the donwloaded dataset, it has given an R code to remove the header.
+In Readme file of the downoaded dataset, it has given an R code to remove the header.
 # Remove the header of .vcf file and save it
 ##===R code to read in the TSV version of the VCF
 install.packages("data.table")
 library(data.table)
 AN_basegwas <- fread(file="pgcAN2.2019-07.vcf.tsv.gz", skip="CHROM\tPOS",stringsAsFactors=FALSE, data.table=FALSE)
-#fwrite(AN_basegwas.txt, file="AN_basegwas.txt", quote=FALSE, row.names=FALSE, col.names=TRUE, sep="\t")
+# 8219102 SNPs.
 ### Do some QC of base data as described in PRSice2 basic tutorial (https://choishingwan.github.io/PRS-Tutorial/base/)
 ## general QC information mentioned in Readme that is of interest.
 # genotyping rate > 0.99 (here a call rate >= 98%)